go4org/go4/README.md

     means the bar for contributions is lower.
 We don't have to get the API 100% correct in the first commit.

+* **no Go version policy** as go4 primary user is Camlistore, and Camlistore usually follows the latest Go stable version, go4 packages are usually built and tested under the latest Go stable version too.
+	However, that is not a requirement, and the minimum compatible Go version might even vary from one go4 package to another.

 * **code review** contributions must be code-reviewed.
 We're trying out Gerrithub, to see if we can find a mix of Github Pull Requests and Gerrit that works well for many people.
 We'll see.